-If one has a family heirloom Steinway, with sentimental or historic attachment value but wants it rebuilt to the quality of a true Steinway – the factory rebuild is a good choice.
+The factory rebuild is a good choice if one has a family heirloom Steinway with sentimental or historic attachment value but wants it rebuilt to the quality of a genuine Steinway.

 The expertise and resources needed to properly deconstruct, repair, and reassemble a fine instrument without falling prey to inevitable shortcuts is the province of Steinway alone.

 CONs of a Rebuilt Steinway Piano

 1. Inauthentic parts / Non-Steinway Soundboard and Pinblock

 Virtually all rebuilt Steinways are no longer authentic Steinways (except those rebuilt BY Steinway).